Introduction

 apt-get -y install docker-engine

-Basic Directory Structure of Docker:
+Docker’s Basic Directory Structure

 docker run hello-world